nathabee/PomoloBee/docs/WORKLOG.md

 - **Hours Worked**: 3 hours
 - **Tasks Completed**:
   - App - add on : add the imagecard/preview button in ImageHistoryScreen to open SvgMapScreen in read only mode and put a red cross where the image was taken
-  - App - refactor initViewModel into SettingsViewModel, plus initScreen and initDone in mainActivity (see BUG3) (pending)
+  - App - refactor initViewModel into SettingsViewModel, plus initScreen and initDone in mainActivity (see BUG3)

 ---

 ### April 25 2025
-- **Hours Worked**: 4 hours
+- **Hours Worked**: 7 hours
 - **Tasks Completed**:
   - App - refactor initViewModel into SettingsViewModel, plus initScreen and initDone in mainActivity (add radio button)
-  - App - BUG9 (pending) if no file selected in camerascreen and save, we should not save with unknown field but force choice
+  - App - BUG9  if no file selected in camerascreen and save, we should not save with unknown field but force choice
+  - App - refactor camera screen to display pending image as a imageCard component in order to visualize data before saving
+  - App - camera screen has a imageCard component event if no image is selected
+  - APP BUG10 camerascreen : image selection reseted after select location retrieve data
+  - APP BUG11 camerascreen : processingimage not seen in imagehistory anymore : must be problem with json save or read
+  - APP BUG12 camerascreen : capturedate no initiualise today, not capturable from calendar,
+  - App - correction BUG3 corrected

+  ---

+### April 26 2025
+- **Hours Worked**: 6 hours
+- **Tasks Completed**:
+  - App - created cameraViewModel  and refactor cameraScreen to use imageRecord beased oth this view, modev selecxted field_id and row from setting view to cameraview
+  - App - correction BUG4, BUG9,BUG10, BUG11, BUG12

   ---